Trailing Jade &

 Overall, the trailing jade (Senecio jacobsenii) is a stunning succulent that resembles a jade plant but has its own unique charm.
 With its egg-shaped, green leaves that can grow up to 4 inches long, this plant adds a lush and full look to any space.
 What makes it even more interesting is that its leaves can change color to shades of purple, mauve, or brown in colder temperatures, adding a touch of seasonal beauty.
 As for care, this trailing jade prefers bright, indirect light and should be watered sparingly, allowing the soil to dry out between waterings.
 It's a low-maintenance plant that can tolerate periods of drought, making it a great choice for both indoor and outdoor settings.
 So, whether you're a succulent enthusiast or a plant lover looking for something unique, the trailing jade Senecio jacobsenii is definitely worth considering.

-Botanical Name senecio jacobsenii
+Botanical Name Senecio jacobsenii

-Common Name Weeping jade
+Common Name Trailing Jade Plant, Weeping Jade

 Dormancy Summer